Connectivity & Socio-Hydrogemorphic Vulnerability of the Oregon Coast

 Connectivity between the estuaries and watersheds for Nehlaem, Alsea, and Coquille will be assessed by: 1) comparison of estuarine characteristics with hydrologic regimes, and 2) time series comparisons between salt marsh sediment accumulation and changes in discharge record and the histories of human land-use and policies.
 Vulnerability of each system will be assessed by characterizing the physical vulnerability within the watersheds and estuaries, and the socio-economic vulnerability within the coastal communities of each system.

-Status: My team members and I are currently completing this research as part of our fellowships in the National Science Foundation Research Traineeship program in Risk and Uncertainty Quantification in Marine Systems.
-We plan on presenting this research at State of the Coast Conference in Oregon and at AGU 2020.
+Status: My team members and I completed this research as part of our fellowships in the National Science Foundation Research Traineeship program in Risk and Uncertainty Quantification in Marine Systems.
+We presented this research at the AGU Fall Meeting 2020 (virtually).